ZoopEcoEvo/parasitized_tonsa_limits/Output/Reports/report.md

 individuals using a custom heating device.

 Briefly, individuals were isolated in 10 mL of filtered seawater in glass tubes.
-These tubes were held in a plexiglass water bath, held above a 20 L reservoir.
+These tubes were held in a plexiglass water bath attached to a 20 L reservoir.
 The reservoir contained a 300 watt aquarium heater, which raised the temperature of the water in the reservoir at a fairly constant rate of 0.1-0.3 degrees C per minute.
 An aquarium pump in the reservoir flooded the water bath, which resulted in gradual warming of the water in the tubes.
 Copepods were continuously monitored until they ceased to respond to gentle stimulus (water movement caused by rotating the tube).
+Four separate CTmax assays were run (total n = 20 per treatment).

 The CTmax values for the two groups (infected and non-infected) were compared using effect size estimates (mean difference).
 Confidence